Great Neck Village High School

 Co-founder Arnie Langberg has been called "one of the most important pioneers in the field of public alternative education."

 Village School is home to the newspaper 'The Villager.

 As of the 2014-15 school year, the school had an enrollment of 48 students and 6.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.0:1.
 There were 3 students (6.3% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.

+As of the 2024-25 school year, the school had an enrollment of 52 students and 8.0 classroom teachers, for a student teacher ratio of 7:1.

 Students

 Students who enroll must be considered at risk academically for an array of reasons.
-The students must be in danger of getting lost in Great Neck’s two large, comprehensive high schools or becoming overwhelmed by their large high schools.
+The students must be in danger of getting lost in Great Neck’s two large, comprehensive high schools or becoming overwhelmed by their environments.
 Students may have social and emotional problems.
 The students may also face anxiety and difficulties with focus and organization.
 In the Village School’s low-key approach, these issues can be dealt with easily.
 Students who may have felt lost and isolated in a large school often thrive in the smaller and more personalized setting of the Village School.
 In the 2010-2011 school year, 39 students attended Village School.
 However, Village School can enroll up to 50 students.
 About fifty percent of students qualify for special education.